opensafely-core/job-server/TESTING.md

 empty.
 Such migrations should be tested manually against a recent production dataset and possibly with `pytest` test cases.

+#### Functional tests

+Functional tests must have the custom `@pytest.mark.functional` marker added which:

+* allows separating these tests from other kinds of tests (they are implicitly slow tests since they use the browser)
+* disable the use of pytest-socket which restricts network access, via configuration in `tests/functional/conftest.py`

+Setting `pytestmark = [pytest.mark.functional]` at global level in functional test modules avoids having to add the marker individually to each test.

 ## Tooling
 We use [coverage.py](https://coverage.readthedocs.io/) to check test coverage on the code base and require 100% coverage for CI to pass.